Skip to content

 What action has SYP taken so far?

-Members engaged with the Scottish Government’s Programme for Government team, which sets out the government’s priorities for the next year, and secured a committment to “invest in community‑based youth work, focussed on reaching young people outside the classroom and supporting access to education, training, and employment”.
+Members engaged with the Scottish Government’s Programme for Government team, which sets out the government’s priorities for the next year.
+In 2024, MSYPs secured a commitment to “invest in community‑based youth work, focussed on reaching young people outside the classroom and supporting access to education, training, and employment”.
 Following the publication of the programme, government staff confirmed our calls to action were influential in deciding the commitment towards youth work.

 In March 2024, a group of MSYPs from island communities spoke with an independent researcher as part of the review into Community Learning and Development.
 They were asked about their lived experiences of CLD in rural communities and what they think could be done to improve the current offering.
 SYP also previously responded to the overall consultation on CLD.